justinraymondpark/disk-survivor/README.md

 - Styling: we’re iterating toward a Netscape-era UI.
 Favor chunky gradients, subtle dithering, and smaller corner radii (4px).
 Keep text dark on light cards.
 - Mobile: responsive CSS stacks overlay cards on narrow/tall screens; title button row uses `.title-buttons` and stacks in portrait.

+### Debug mode

+- Available from the Start screen as a fourth button: Debug Mode.
+- Lets you toggle any weapon or upgrade and set desired levels before starting a run.
+- Enforces the same caps as gameplay: max 5 weapons and 5 upgrades.
+- Use B on a controller or the Back button to return to the Start screen.

+### Fonts

+- The app includes Google Fonts `Press Start 2P` (UI cards) and `VT323` (inventory/body) via `<link>` tags in `index.html`.
+- If you prefer self-hosted fonts, place files in `public/fonts/` and update `src/style.css` font-family declarations accordingly.

 ### Maintainer quick-brief (what a future chat should know)

 - Core files: `src/game.ts` (loop, systems, UI), `src/audio.ts` (SFX/music), `src/style.css` (UI), Netlify Functions in `netlify/functions/*`.